EdwardMaverickBorboran/pld_final_project/README.md

 I had a lot of fun and learned new things along the time I spend on analyzing, understanding and recreating the program he built.
 I highly recommended hischannel to watch whenever you feel lost and need to know more knowledge on coding programs that can enhance your skills and abilities.

+Message to sir:
+Hello po sir, I'll just indicate na lang po for the reason on why ngayon lang po ako natapos sa code ko po.
+We've been having issues po with our wifi since last week po and this week lang po nagstable yung network.
+Then futher issues occured po with my github repos, and gitbash in which ayaw po mag commit ng new changes.
+Thank you po sir for understanding.